 French arbitration law does not expressly provide for a limitation period applicable to the commencement of legal proceedings for the enforcement of awards.
 However, the French Civil Code provides a five-year limitation period that generally applies to personal actions, and should be considered to apply to the filing of legal proceedings for the enforcement of domestic awards in France.
 There is a debate concerning whether the limitation period may apply to the enforcement of international awards in France, but there is no specific case law on this issue.

-The provisions pertaining to the recognition and enforcement of a domestic arbitral award are set out in Article 1487 et seq. of the Code of Civil Procedure.
-First, the party seeking to rely upon the arbitral award must be able to prove its existence.
+The provisions pertaining to the recognition and enforcement of a domestic arbitral award are set out in Article 1487 et seq of the Code of Civil Procedure.
+First, the party seeking to rely upon the arbitral award must be able to prove the existence thereof.
 This is a basic requirement and will be easily satisfied upon production of the arbitral award itself, together with the arbitration agreement.
 The second condition to the recognition or enforcement of the arbitral award is that it must not be manifestly contrary to public policy.
 Therefore, a domestic arbitral award may be enforced by virtue of an exequatur from the Tribunal Judiciaire in whose jurisdiction the arbitral award was given, and the party wishing to enforce a domestic arbitral award shall produce the original award, together with the arbitration agreement, or duly authenticated copies of such documents.

 A judgment granting an order of exequatur is not subject to any review.
 A judgment refusing an order of exequatur is subject to appeal within one month of service (or within three months for parties domiciled abroad).
 A successful appeal against the award will result in its revocation by the Court of Appeal so that the award becomes unenforceable in France.